CUNY-CL/wikipron/README.md

 `g2p` is a toolkit for working on grapheme-to-phoneme (G2P) mapping.

+## Local Development

-## Setting Up A Development Environment
+### Setting Up A Development Environment

+1. Create a fork of this repo on GitHub.
-1. Make sure you are in some sort of a virtual environment (venv, virtualenv, conda, etc).
+2. Make sure you are in some sort of a virtual environment (venv, virtualenv, conda, etc).
-2. Create a fork of this repo on GitHub.
 3. Download and install the library within the virtual environment:

     ```bash